 \subsection{Architecture for BCS system}

-The infrastructure of BCS system $\mathbb{B}=\{M,\mathbb{V},\mathbb{C}\}$ is established on DAG-based blockchain, where each aforementioned entity is a node in this system.
+The infrastructure of BCS system $\mathbb{B}=\{M,\mathbb{V},\mathbb{C}\}$ is established on the DAG-based blockchain, where each aforementioned entity is a node in this system.
 Depending on their abilities towards computation and storage, they can be split into two categories: light node and full node.
-For the light nodes, they have limited computational power and memory space, thereby they only be responsible for generating transactions with full nodes together.
-Only part of the information about themselves are stored that are convenient for them to check.
-For the full nodes, they usually possess powerful servers with multiple functions, which can issue new transactions by finding a valid nonce and validate the previous tips.
+Light nodes have limited computational power and memory space, thereby they are only responsible for generating transactions together with full nodes together.
+Only part of their own information is stored so that they can check it conveniently.
+Full nodes usually possess powerful servers with multiple functions, which can issue new transactions by finding a valid nonce and validating the previous tips.
 Moreover, they are responsible for storing and maintaining the entire blockchain, namely the tangle.

 The architecture of our BCS system is shown in Fig. \ref{fig2}.
 In our BCS system $\mathbb{B}$, each EV $V_i\in \mathbb{V}$ works as a light node, and each CS $C_j\in\mathbb{C}$ works as a full node.
-The manager $M$ is a specific full node that manages the entire system to make sure it works instead of storing and maintain the tangle.
-For the full nodes, the difficulty of the hashing puzzle can be set by modifying different target values dynamically to fit their computational power.
-For the manager, in addition to the above-mentioned function that carries out constrained double auction between EVs and CSs as an auctioneer, it has the right to add or delete nodes according to the actual situation.
+The manager $M$ is a specific full node that manages the entire system to make sure it works instead of storing and maintaining the tangle.
+For the full nodes, the difficulty of hashing puzzle can be set by modifying different target values dynamically to adapt to their own computational power.
+For the manager, in addition to the above-mentioned function that carries out constrained multi-item double auction between EVs and CSs as an auctioneer, it has the right to add or delete nodes in real-time according to the actual situation.
 For example, it can permit new CSs to join this system and remove some malicious EVs from this system.
-Besides, it can block those invalid requests from the nodes within the system and prevent attacks from the nodes outside the system in advance.
-Also, the architecture of our BCS system is based on DAG-based blockchain, which is not only distributed and reliable to defend against attacks but also improves the throughput to be qualified for high-frequency energy trading.
+Besides, it can block those invalid requests from the nodes within the system and prevent various attacks from the nodes outside the system in advance.
+Also, the architecture of our BCS system is based on the DAG-based blockchain, which is not only distributed and reliable to defend against attacks but also improves the throughput to be qualified for high-frequency energy trading.